 Example 1:

 Termination Ta has four streams, including an aggregation stream.
 It has two audio streams with identities 1 and 2 that use the same codec.
 They are grouped with the FID (Flow Identification) semantics [IETF RFC 5888].
 Thus, they carry identical content.
 One is a replica of the other, usually sent to a different destination address.
 The termination has in addition other media stream with identity 3, which is not part of the media group.
-Termination Ta has an aggregation stream with streams 1 and 2 as the component.
+Termination Ta has an aggregation stream with streams 1 and 2 as the components.
 Requesting an an/apv [ITU-T H.248.7] signal on stream 4 to play an audio announcement should result in the announcement being sent synchronously to streams 1 and 2.

 Example 2:

 Termination Ta has 4 streams, including an aggregation stream.
 It has two audio streams with identities 1 and 2 that use different codecs.
 They are grouped with the FID semantics [IETD RFC 5888].
 At a time, only one of the streams carries data in each direction while the other one is muted in that direction.
 This is dependent on the codec which is chosen dynamically by the end-user equipment.
-Termination Ta has an aggregation 4 stream with streams 1 and 2 as the component.
+Termination Ta has an aggregation stream 4 with streams 1 and 2 as the components.
 Requesting an an/apv [ITU-T H.248.7] signal on stream 4 to play an audio announcement should result in the announcement being sent in the stream (1 or 2) which carries media at that moment.

 Example 3: